Owning a car: Costs you should consider

 Stamp duty is the tax you pay to the State or Territory Government.
 The amount depends on the price and type of car.
 Each state and territory has a different stamp duty cost for used cars, hybrids, electric cars, utes, and the like, as well.

 If you’re buying a brand-new car, some dealers may include stamp duty costs in the final price.
-But it’s always best to double check and make sure.
+But it’s always best to double-check and make sure.

 Registration and Compulsory Third Party Insurance

 All cars in Australia being driven on public roads must be registered.
 Registration typically comes in the form of an upfront fee, plus an ongoing annual or semi-annual fee.
-Don’t forget you’ll also need to pay to renew your driver’s license every few years too.
+Don’t forget you’ll also need to pay to renew your driver’s license every few years, too.

 Dealer Delivery

-If you’re buying a brand-new car, you’re going to have to pay for dealer delivery.
+If you’re buying a brand-new car, you’re most likely going to have to pay for dealer delivery.
 This is the cost of getting the model from the factory to the dealership.
 The fee also includes preparations such as detailing, final mechanical inspection, removal of packaging, and fitting accessories.

-Typically, the dealer delivery fee averages $1,500 to $2,000 depending on the dealer and manufacturer.
+Typically, the dealer delivery fee averages $1,500 to $2,000, depending on the dealer and manufacturer.

 Vehicle inspection

 Before buying a used car, it’s a good idea to have it inspected by a professional.
-Even if you’re a car savvy individual, it’s always better to have a second pair of eyes looking at a used car before purchasing.
+Even if you’re a car-savvy individual, it’s always better to have a second pair of eyes looking at a used car before purchasing.

-A vehicle inspection can be done by a mechanic or through your state or territory’s motoring club like the RACV or the RACQ.
-The inspection can be as low as $40 to somewhere around $280 depending on where and who is doing the inspection.
+A vehicle inspection can be done by a mechanic or through your state or territory’s motoring club, like the RACV or the RACQ.
+The inspection can be as low as $40 to somewhere around $280, depending on where and who is doing the inspection.

 Complete car history and financial reports